SnowySnoww/rock-paper-scissors/README.md

 # rock-paper-scissors
-Project: Rock Paper Scissors from The Odin Project.
+Rock Paper Scissors project from The Odin Project.

+Play the game Rock, Paper, Scissors with the computer.
+Uses prompts for player input and alerts for invalid inputs.
+Results appear on the console (F12).